abdusco/abdus.dev/src/posts/getting-public-url-behind-reverse-proxy/getting-public-url-behind-reverse-proxy.md

 ## Problem: reverse proxies

-A problem I faced while building the URLs was to find out the public facing URL for the web app.
+A problem I faced while building the URLs was to find out the public-facing URL for the web app.
 I can't just get these URLs from Kestrel or any other component because my app will be listening to localhost at some port.
-App has no idea about whether there's a server proxying requests to it, such as IIS, Caddy, Nginx etc.
+App has no idea about whether there's a server proxying requests to it, such as IIS, Caddy, Nginx, etc.
 It has to wait until the first request to find out the actual URL that reaches the app.

 A workaround I've implemented was to supply a URL template `https://public.url/-/cronjobs/{name}` and generate URLs with it.